-3. Be SMART as you set automation goals

 Now that you’ve started to think about the issues you’d like to correct with workflow automation, you need a SMART plan for making that happen.
-SMART stands for Specific, Measurable, Achievable, Relevant, and Timebound – check out our infographic to learn more about setting SMART automation goals.
+SMART stands for Specific, Measurable, Achievable, Relevant, and Timebound – check out our blog post to learn more about setting SMART automation goals.

 If you’re having trouble setting SMART automation goals on your own, there’s no shame in turning to a trusted document management provider for help.
 They’ll be able to help you set attainable goals by choosing the right automation solution to address your processing problems – automation solutions are not one-size-fits-all!

 4. Take it one bite at a time

 Remember not to try to solve all of your problems at once.
 Take things one step at a time with automation, making sure each implementation is completed and has documented results before moving onto the next one.
 We always recommend starting by automating one process (such as AP processing or your mailroom) and ensuring success before rolling out automation to other areas of your business.
 As with setting SMART goals, working with a document management provider will make this process much simpler – they’ll help tweak your workflows until they’re exactly right, then lead you through the process of rolling out the automation solution to other areas of your business when you’re ready.

-{second edition}